-Having shown a capsule collection in Monte Carlo at 19 during his undergraduate studies at The Art Institute of Dallas, Johnathan Hayden officially began his brand while finishing his graduate studies at The Savannah College of Art and Design in 2015.
+Having shown a capsule collection in Monte Carlo at 19 during his undergraduate studies at The Art Institute of Dallas, Johnathan Hayden officially launched upon receiving his MFA from The Savannah College of Art and Design in 2015.

-His work has contributed to exploring meaningful applications of technology in fashion including award-winning inclusive design for disability for Parson's research nonprofit, Open Style Lab, Fashion Week in Tokyo, and augmented reality showcased at The Metropolitan Museum of Art.
+His work has contributed to exploring meaningful applications of technology in fashion including award-winning inclusive design for disability for former Parson's research nonprofit, Open Style Lab, debuted at Tokyo Fashion Week, and augmented reality showcased at The Metropolitan Museum of Art.

 In partnership with Harlem's Fashion Row, he has worked with LVMH and Tommy Hilfiger bringing his design talent to these brands' platforms.